kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## Initial Look At The DataFrame

-Looking at the output of the `df.columns` command for the data in the first batch, we can see that there is one column named `Unnamed: 0`.
+Looking at the output of the `df.columns` command for the data from the first batch, we can see that there is one column named `Unnamed: 0`.
 This column is always the first one when importing any CSV file, that was exported to CSV using `pandas.DataFrame.to_csv` without specifying `index=False`.
-E.g., in the output below, one can see, that the `Unnamed: 0` column is the first column of the imported DataFrame.

 ```python
 df